fish-shell/fish-shell/doc_internal/fish-riir-plan.md

 After the port we can consider moving to UTF-8, for memory usage reasons.

-See the Rust Development Guide for more on strings.
+See the [Rust Development Guide][Development Guide] for more on strings.

 ### Thread Safety